-New Jersey voters recently voted to legalize recreational marijuana.
+New Jersey voters recently voted to legalize recreational marijuana in NJ.
 Not long after, Governor Phil Murphy issued the New Jersey Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act (CREAMMA), which outlines rules and regulations regarding legalized adult-use cannabis in the Garden State.

 Despite federal law still listing marijuana as a Schedule 1 drug, people in New Jersey will be allowed to smoke and carry marijuana on their persons legally.
 But CREAMMA takes legalization in New Jersey several steps further to outline specific regulations.